Along the Way (Colbie Caillat album)

 Along the Way is the seventh studio album by American singer-songwriter Colbie Caillat.
 It was released on October 6, 2023, under her own independent record label Blue Jean Baby Records.
-It is her first album of country music, and was produced by Jamie Kenney.
+Produced by Jamie Kenney, the album marks Caillat's first venture into country music, blending her signature California-inspired sound with country influences.
+Inspired by major personal changes, including her breakup with Justin Young and the dissolution of Gone West, Along the Way explores themes of heartbreak, healing, and personal growth through an optimistic perspective.